koin4dapp/koin4kontrak/README.md

 printhex(&result, sizeof(result)); //transaction ID
 ```

-If a smart contract issue several inline actions (not deffered one), then all of the actions will run as a transaction, so they share the same parameter values.
+If a smart contract issue several inline actions (not deffered one), then all of the action will run as a transaction, so they share the same parameter values.
 The code snipped is:

 ```
 auto s = read_transaction(nullptr,0);